 was tall, Hispanic, wore priest’s black and collar.
 He held tray with three coffees in one hand, the was raised, palm up, between blessing surrender.

 “Who are you?
 What the hell is going here?”

 “I’m Father Arturo Menchú,” accent on the second syllable, “and as your other question: can explain, you’ll let me.”

 They the sidewalk beside the van.
 Menchú had wanted talk inside, Sal gave him a what-kind-of-idiot-do-you-take-me-for look, ended that line of conversation fast.
 Red looked uncomfortable be out the open—he kept shifting from foot to glancing over his shoulder, deep his pockets.
-The woman just watched, crossed. bandage wrapped the knuckles of right hand, and there of muscle beneath black slimline jacket.
-Sal liked After confusing day, straightforward hostility refreshing.
+The woman just watched, crossed. bandage wrapped the knuckles of her right hand, and there of lean muscle beneath black slimline jacket.
+Sal liked After confusing day, straightforward hostility felt refreshing.

 “You’re priests,” Sal said, skeptical.

 “I’m a priest,” Menchú “Grace, course, is not.
 Liam’s lay brother.”

 “She—“ pointed Grace, “broke my apartment last Why?”
 She considered adding how, reference to everything: the broken door, the book, corrupted tape.
 Decided against it. problem a time.

 set the tray of atop the van.
 “Your brother’s possessed rare manuscript does not belong to him.
 It used to belong the people work for.
 It stolen years Turns the volume spent the last decades the Metropolitan Museum’s sealed collection.
 Two weeks ago, someone broke that collection and made off a number of books, including one.”